JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useAccountEnsNames.md

 ## Returns

 [`UseAccountEnsNamesResult`](../interfaces/UseAccountEnsNamesResult.md) - An object containing:
-- `ensNames`: Array of ENS names associated with the account
+- `accountEnsNames`: Array of `Records` objects containing ENS name data with `sanitizedRecords` property
+- `isAccountEnsNamesPending`: Boolean indicating if the data is being fetched
-- `isLoading`: Boolean indicating if the data is being fetched
+- `isAccountEnsNamesFetching`: Boolean indicating if the data is being fetched
-- `error`: Error object if the operation failed
+- `isAccountEnsNamesLoading`: Boolean indicating if the data is loading
-- `refetch`: Function to manually refetch the data
+- `refetchAccountEnsNames`: Function to manually refetch the data

 ## Parameters